 So, what can we learn from the beloved actress’s example?
 Quite a lot, actually.
 Here are 3 big lessons I think Betty White taught us during her lifetime:

 1. Find Small Ways to Make a Difference

 Over the years, many actors and actresses have used their celebrity to help animals.
 Richard Basehart (Voyage to the Bottom of the Sea) started Actors and Others for Animals after seeing a small dog thrown out of a moving car on a Los Angeles freeway.
 Tippi Hedren (The Birds, Marnie) founded Shambala, a big-cat refuge in Acton, California, in 1981.

-White has been in the forefront of all this.
-In addition to her work with various animal welfare groups, she has written a number of books that reflect her lifelong love affair with animals.
+White was at the forefront of all this.
+In addition to her work with various animal welfare groups, she wrote a number of books that reflected her lifelong love affair with animals.

-She has found ways to work animals into her shows:
+She found ways to work animals into her shows: